-Join Scott Simpson for an in-depth discussion in this video Find out which Linux distribution you're using, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Find out which Linux distribution you're using, part of Learning Linux Command Line.

 - [Voiceover] Up until now almost everything we've done…has been distribution independent.…That is it hasn't mattered if you're running CentOS,…Fedora, Ubuntu, or another distribution of Linux,…but it's good to know what environment…you're working with,…in case you need to make some changes to the system…or install software.…And it's just good to know what you're working with.…If you find yourself in an environment you don't know about,…it's pretty easy to figure out…what distribution you're using.…To do this we'll type…cat/etc/*-release,…which lists the contents of all the files in the systems…Etcetera folder that end with -release.…